-A graduate of the Sheridan College Classical Animation program in 1980, Brian has worked in the animation industry for the past 32 years.
+A graduate of the Sheridan College Classical Animation program, Brian has worked in the animation industry for the past 40 years.
 He worked as an assistant animator on the feature film, Rock and Rule, character designer on the original Inspector Gadget series, and layout artist on Ewoks and Droids, Smurfs, Flintstone Kids, Laser Tag and Punky Brewster.
 He was the layout supervisor on Carebears and Teddy Ruxpin, and an animator on Y's the Magnificent and other short films.
 Brian has also worked as an illustrator for various advertising agencies whose clients included, Kellogg's, Nestle's Quik, Barbie, McDonald's, and Burger King.

 Brian Lemay was the Co-ordinator of the Classical Animation program at Sheridan College from 1996 - 2000.
 He was also an Instructor teaching Storyboarding, Layout, Character Design, Animation, Background Painting and Life Drawing from 1988 through 2000.